cschroed-usgs/docker-microservices-cdi-poc/README.md

 ```
 ### Caveats

+#### Hosts

-While the Dockr registry container is known to other containers using the network address `registry` when launhed via Docker Compose, the Docker client running on the Jenkins container will still access it via localhost.
+While the Docker registry container is known to other containers using the network address `registry` when launched via Docker Compose, the Docker client running on the Jenkins container will still access it via localhost.
 The reason for this is that the Docker client commands the Docker engine running in the VM.
 This is the same Docker engine that runs the Jenkins and the Registry containers.
 In the context of the Docker engine, that Docker registry container does run on the host of the VM, hence the Docker engine will connect to it via localhost.
 This is confusing at first when you see jobs configured in Jenkins to use localhost for the registry.
 In the real world, a Jenkins instance would end up calling the Docker engine through the TCP stack or HTTPS address of the remote machine.

+#### <a name="registry-tldr"></a>TL;DR

+- `$ docker-compose registry up`

 ## Jenkins